angular/angular/aio/content/guide/zone.md

 </code-example>

 Before importing the `zone.js` package, you can set the following configurations:

-*   You can disable some asynchronous API monkey patching for better performance.
+*   Disabling some asynchronous API monkey patching for better performance.
-    For example, you can disable the `requestAnimationFrame()` monkey patch, so the callback of `requestAnimationFrame()` will not trigger change detection.
+    For example, disabling the `requestAnimationFrame()` monkey patch, so the callback of `requestAnimationFrame()` does not trigger change detection.
-    This is useful if, in your application, the callback of the `requestAnimationFrame()` will not update any data.
+    This is useful if, in your application, the callback of the `requestAnimationFrame()` does not update any data.

-*   You can specify that certain DOM events do not run inside the Angular zone; for example, to prevent a `mousemove` or `scroll` event to trigger change detection
+*   Specify that certain DOM events do not run inside the Angular zone.
+For example, to prevent a `mousemove` or `scroll` event to trigger change detection

-There are several other settings you can change.
+Several other settings can be changed.
 To make these changes, you need to create a `zone-flags.ts` file, such as the following.

 <code-example format="typescript" language="typescript">